Who we are

 Why this work is needed

 Every 2.5 seconds someone is forced to flee their home to escape conflict or persecution.
-Globally, 70.8million people are displaced as of January 2021.
+Globally, more than 117 million people are displaced at the end of 2023.
 Meeting the world's growing needs requires amplifying what we know works, and identifying where technology may be able to help resource-intensive systems be more efficient and effective.

 We're also seeing how technology is changing the face of conflict and crisis.
 Technology and digital tools are being employed in novel and critical ways to protect peace builders, defend human rights, counter misinformation, and transform divisive discourse to narratives for peace.